 At the end of each season’s production, the company holds a party for the entire village as well as providing donations to the city, making all the hoopla worthwhile to its citizens.

 |We sat on a bench contemplating these unusual trimmings.|

-In the beginning of the tour, I’d considered that Tom had tagged along for my benefit.
-However, as the day worn on, he was engaged and interested, particularly to the historical aspects of the castle and village.
+At the beginning of the tour, I’d considered that Tom had tagged along for my benefit.
+However, as the day worn on, he was engaged and interested, particularly in the historical aspects of the castle and village.

 |Tom under a uniquely trimmed arch.|

 Having seen Highclere Castle, we’ll have an entirely new perspective when the new fifth season of Downton Abbey begins in January.

 |Although the greenhouse doors were locked, we took this shot through a tiny opening.|